 Next to the castle, Werk, a beautiful restaurant is welcoming you to dinner.
 For sure, that is the best place for a drink and a meal in Hunedoara.

 Heritage trip in Romania: Day 2

-Good morning Hunedoara!
-Grab a big coffee, as you will need it for the long day ahead.
-After you got your morning pictures at the Corvin Castle in Hunedoara, before anyone else got there, it’s time to hop in the car an head to your next stop.
+Grab a big cup of coffee, as you will need it for the long day ahead.
+After you’ve got your morning pictures at the Corvin Castle in Hunedoara (before they open and the place starts being flooded by tourists), it’s time to hop in the car and head to your next stop.

 Rosia Montana is a former miner’s village, which had attracted people from all around Europe ever since ancient times.
 Why?
 Because you will be standing on mountains of gold.
 And other rare minerals of which names I cannot pronounce.
 Fortunately, you can still visit here the oldest Roman mines.
 A tour takes about 1 hour and it is done by a local former miner.

 The guide speaks Romanian, but even without understanding, you will feel his voice and see the place and get more than a feeling of what is going on.
 Also, that Romanian friend I told you to bring along, will come in handy here.

 If you decide to spend more time here, and/or you need some guidance and directions to explore the village, the hills and what’s left of this deserted mine and mountains.

 I recommend getting in touch with Adrian Petri from Casa Rosia Montana.
 When asked how long do I need to spend here to discover this natural oasis, he replied 3 days.
 I had only a few hours there, and he made a great guide for the group.

 Râmetea village (Rimetea)